JackAubrey/functional-programming/README_09_Collectors_for_dataprocessing_in_depth.md

               Collectors.mapping(
                   // the mapper used by "map" downstream collector Employee::getSalary,
-                  // we provide the nested "max" downstream collector.
+                  // we provide the nested "summarizing" downstream collector.
 The second Level of downstream Collectors.summarizingDouble(e -> e)
               )
           )